livechat/design-system/src/components/FormGroup/FormGroup.md

-Use FormGroup component to group fields not related to each other.
+Use FormGroup component to group elements and display it in nice layout (inline or stacked).

 Form Group
 ```js